Transcript: Infant Nearly Killed by Homeopathy

-Americans spend about 3 billion dollars on homeopathy every year.
-I’ve talked previously about the near total lack of scientific evidence supporting homeopathy, but maybe I was wrong… to dismiss it as just a waste of money, maybe it can be even worse.
+Americans spend about three billion dollars on homeopathy every year.
+I’ve talked previously about the near total lack of scientific evidence supporting homeopathy, but maybe I was wrong to dismiss it as just a waste of money.
+Maybe it can be even worse.

-Many homeopathic pills are made of xylitol, which can have a laxative effect and cause diarrhea, which if untreated in an infant can turn into a severe life-threatening metabolic acidosis and land her in an ICU.
-Hence the title: too much of too little:.
+Many homeopathic pills are made of xylitol, which can have a laxative effect, and cause diarrhea— which, if untreated in an infant, can turn into severe life-threatening metabolic acidosis, and land her in the ICU.
+Hence the title: “Too much of too little.”

-High dose homeopathy is also something you may want to keep away from fido.
+High-dose homeopathy is also something you might want to keep away from Fido.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.